silliman/BlockchainImmersion/Day1/1030_WebPlaygroundImmunichainLab.rst

 If you were to go to the permissions.acl file in the Define section, you would notice how any participant can do anything that they want to the network.
 This doesn't actually replicate what would happen in a real Immunichain business network.
 In this section we are going to change the permissions to the business network.
 You will notice these permissions by submitting transactions with the various participant identities you are about to create.

 **1.** Go to the Define section of Composer Playground.
 Then click on admin in the top right.
-Then click on ID Registry
+Then click on ID Registry.
+The ID registry is a place to create new IDs associated with our business network.
+For example I can create an identity for Austin as the guardian in our network.

 .. image:: images/composer/5.1.png

 **2.** We are doing great if this is what your page looks like.
 Don't be alarm by the two different sections.
+The only difference between the two sections is the status column.
+If you hover your cursor on the far right you will see options.
+One of them is to revoke an identity.
+Revoke simply means that you will not be able to connect to that perspective.

 .. image:: images/composer/5.2.png